 Melina is a member of the Committee of Neurobiology and the Committee on Computational Neuroscience.
 She is also a Fellow at the Marine Biological Laboratory in Woods Hole.
 She received her Ph.D. from the University of Chicago in 1998 and joined the faculty in 2002.
 At the University of Chicago, Melina’s service has included terms on the Council of the Senate, Council of the College and on the Board of the Laboratory Schools.
 She was also a Dean for Faculty Affairs in the Biological Sciences Division and served as co-interim Director of the Marine Biological Laboratory.

-Melina’s research examines how the brain evolves and how the brain works with the body’s musculoskeletal mechanics to generate movement and respond to sensory input from the environment.
+Melina’s research integrates neuroscience and biomechanics to study neural control of movement.
 She collaborates with engineers to explore biological models that inform the design of engineered underwater propulsion systems.
-Melina was a National Academies/Howard Hughes Medical Institute Education Fellow and received a National Science Foundation CAREER award.
+Melina was a National Academies/Howard Hughes Medical Institute Education Fellow, A Fellow of the Institute for Defense Analysis and received a National Science Foundation CAREER award.
 At the University of Chicago she has received a Wayne C. Booth Graduate Student Prize for Excellence in Teaching and a Faculty Award for Excellence in Teaching and Mentoring.